-For questions about the material in this handbook, please contact a campus level or district level administrator.
+For questions about the material in this handbook, please contact: a campus level or district level administrator.
+Contact information is found in the previous section of the handbook.

 Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year or upon enrollment):